 Study the Bible Verse by Verse

 Think about that for a minute.
 The King of the Universe wants to sit with you as you read and study!
-He wants our lives to be filled with Him and know Him intimately.
+He wants us to know Him intimately!

 “Do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.”
 Romans 12:2